bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/features/ways-to-improve-site.md.md

 #### What

-Look in the “Network” tab and at the HTML file for any inline CSS.
+Look in the "Network" tab and at the HTML file for any inline CSS.

 #### How